 Introducing terrific Trondheim, Norway.
 Nestled within the western fjords of central Norway sits the country’s third-largest city – and it’s abuzz with life, marvelous museums, sea-to-table restaurants, and sightseeing spots to boot.

-We’re bringing you the best of Trondheim, Norway – read on to find out why the city (apart from being beautiful) is such a holiday hotspot.
+We’re bringing you the best of Trondheim, Norway – read on to find out why the city is a charming holiday hotspot.

 Explore two (equally intriguing) sides of Trondheim

 The story of Trondheim spans over 1000 years.
-It’s fused into the very fabric of city life.
+Its heritage is fused into the very fabric of city life.

 In Trondheim, you’ll find wide streets from the 17th century overlapping with narrow roads from medieval times; you’ll stroll out of a 14th-century cathedral and into a live jazz show at a hip cafe; you’ll ogle Viking artifacts and mod contemporary art side by side.